DavidRuhe/DavidRuhe.github.io/_posts/2023-01-06-hypercomplex-nns.md

 This shift in perspective is not just a simple change in the data representation.
 It paves the way for more advanced neural network architectures.
 This post serves as a first step in a series that explores these, called *Complex To Clifford*.
 In upcoming works, we will explore Clifford algebras.
-As a natural extension of complex and quaternion numbers, Clifford algebra allows us to operate in multiple dimensions efficiently and opens the door to a universe of geometrically inspired learning models.
-Finally, we will culminate in the exploration of equivariant Clifford networks, which take advantage of these geometric insights to deliver impressive performance on a variety of tasks while maintaining certain invariances.
+As a natural extension of complex and quaternion numbers, Clifford algebra allows us to operate in multiple dimensions efficiently and opens the door to a collection of geometrically inspired deep learning models.
+Finally, we will culminate in the exploration of *equivariant* Clifford networks, which take advantage of these geometric insights to deliver impressive performance on a variety of tasks while maintaining certain equi- or invariances.

 A selection of papers that explores (modern) (hyper)complex neural networks architecture is [Danihelka et al. (ICML 2016)](https://arxiv.org/abs/1602.03032), [Trabelsi et al. (ICLR 2018)](https://arxiv.org/abs/1705.09792), [Parcollet et al. (ICLR 2019)](https://arxiv.org/abs/1806.04418), [Tay et al. (ACL 2019)](https://arxiv.org/abs/1906.04393), [Zhang et al. (ICLR 2021)](https://arxiv.org/abs/2102.08597), [Brandstetter et al. (ICLR 2023)](https://arxiv.org/abs/2209.04934), [Ruhe et al. (ICML 2023)](https://arxiv.org/abs/2302.06594), [Ruhe et al. (2023)](https://arxiv.org/abs/2305.11141), and [Brehmer et al. (2023)](https://arxiv.org/abs/2305.18415).
 These works are largely incremental; hence, we discuss them in this series in chronological order.